 One thing to be mindful of is the time.
 In North America, we mainly run off the 12-hourr clock – where 7 is either 7pm or 7am.
 Overseas most bus companies, trains and of course airports use the 24-hour schedule – where 7pm is referred to as 19:00.
 So try and prepare yourself and get accustomed to this schedule before you go as you don’t want to say 7 or even write 7pm and not be picked up as someone read it as 7am, or you miss your bus.

 Now this tip is rule of thumb for no matter where you travel to.
 Expect to pay more for food, drink, souvenirs and more when you’re close to attractions.
 But if you take the time to head away and down side streets, sometimes not even that far, you’ll save yourself some money, sometimes even a lot!
 For instance, in Covent Garden the postcards are over a pound each, but if you take a little stroll through Bloomsbury you can find them as cheap as 30 pence each.

 8. Raise an arm for the bus

-Because there are many buses that stop at the various bus stops the bus won’t necessarily stop at each of its stops unless a passenger pushes the button on board to stop or if a person awaiting the bus wishes it to stop by raising his arm out.
-This signals the bus driver that you wish to board.
+There are a ton of buses running the streets of London.
+And many bus stops share multiple buses.
+But not all buses will necessarily stop at each of its stops unless a passenger pushes the button on board to stop, or if a person awaiting the bus wishes it to stop by raising his arm out.
+Simply raising your arm out signals the bus driver that you wish to board.

 9. Get an Oyster Card

-You can not pay cash to ride the bus on the bus now, you must have a ticket or an Oyster Card.
+You can not pay cash aboard buses in London now.
+You must have a ticket or an Oyster Card.
 If you will be using transit a lot while visiting London it is best that you purchase an Oyster card.
-The card is £5 (as of summer 2015) and you can load it at shops that advertise Oyster Card top ups or at the Tube station.
+The card is £5 (as of summer 2015) and you can load it at shops that advertise Oyster Card top-ups or at the Tube station.

 10. Grab a Tube Map